ocupop/refed-website/src/_articles/refed-partners-with-harvard-law-school-food-law-and-policy-clinic-to-host-2018-u-s--food-waste-summit.md

 The full Summit agenda can be found [here](https://www.chlpi.org/wp-content/uploads/2018/04/USFW-Agenda.pdf){: target="_blank"}.

 **About ReFED**<br>ReFED is an entrepreneurial nonprofit initiative that works with decision-makers from across the food system to reduce food waste.
 Our mission is to accelerate solutions to food waste that will spur economic growth, increase food security and protect the environment.
-For more about ReFED’s work, visit [www.refed.com](www.refed.com). &nbsp;
+For more about ReFED’s work, visit [www.refed.com](www.refed.com).